crb912/Personal-programming-exercises/Asssembly/Combining Assembly Code with C Programs/README.rst

 1.Source

-This Project is only for my personal study purpose, and it is derived from the web page:
+This project is only for my personal study purpose, and it is derived from the web page:
 `CS:APP3e Web Asides`_ (providing by Randal E. Bryant and David R. O’Hallaron).